Etti Plesch: Personal life

 At the age of 17, she fell in love with Count Wladimir Wladschi Mittrovsky von Mitrowitz (1901-1976), but was forbidden to marry him because he had a blood disease.
-She journeyed to New York and met up with her mother's cousin, Prince Chlodwig Hohenlohe.
+She journeyed to New York and met up with her mother's distant relative, Prince Chlodwig Hohenlohe-Waldenburg-Schillingsfürst, Prince of Ratibor and Corvey (1897-1968).
 While there, she met American railway heir Clendenin J. Ryan Jr. (1905–1957), grandson of Thomas Fortune Ryan, who proposed to her on their third date.
 Etti married him on 20 February 1935 in Saint Patrick's Cathedral in New York.
 Mayor Fiorello La Guardia was best man.
 The marriage only lasted three months; they divorced in 1935 and she returned to Europe with "a settlement of only $35,000."
 The marriage was later annulled in 1944.

 Second marriage

-After she returned to Europe, she met Hungarian Count Paul Pálffy ab Erdöd (1890–1968) and became the fourth of his eight eventual wives in late 1935.
+After she returned to Europe, she met another distant relative, Hungarian Count Paul Pálffy ab Erdöd (1890–1968) and became the fourth of his eight eventual wives in late 1935.
 They lived in Slovakia.
 Their life was taken up with tiger hunts in India; they both became good shots, killing stags, elephants, and antelopes.
 They attended the World Exposition of Shooting at Berlin, hosted by Hermann Göring.
 Shortly afterwards, Pálffy became smitten with siren-like writer Louise de Vilmorin in Paris, divorced Etti in December 1937, and married Louise.

 Third marriage

 On the rebound, Etti married Count Tamás Esterházy de Galántha (1901–1964), descendant of the junior comital branch of a great princely family, on 5 March 1938, and went to live in his Devecser castle, in Hungary.
-They hunted, traveled, and had one daughter:
+The two were also related, both descending from Franz Joseph I, Prince of Liechtenstein.
+Together, they hunted, traveled, and had one daughter: